google/ground-platform/CONTRIBUTING.md

 ### Contributor License Agreement (CLA)

 Contributions to this project must be accompanied by a Contributor License Agreement.
-You (or your employer) retain the copyright to your contribution; this simply gives us permission to use and redistribute your contributions as part of the project.
+You (or your employer) retain the copyright to your contribution; this agreement gives us permission to use and redistribute your contributions as part of the project.
 Head over to <https://cla.developers.google.com/> to see your current agreements on file or to sign a new one.

 You generally only need to submit a CLA once, so if you've already submitted one (even if it was for a different project), you probably don't need to do it again.